Highway Dimension: a Metric View: PTAS for the Subset Traveling Salesman problem

 To bound the number of hubs in $H_i$ close to a ball $B_v$ we would like to apply \Cref{lem:hub_bound}.
 However, $H_i$ is not necessarily inclusion-wise minimal.
 Instead, we may apply \Cref{lem:hub_bound} to each inclusion-wise minimal~$H'_\ell$ for~$\ell\geq i$ that $H_i$ is comprised of.
 That is, since $H'_\ell\subseteq H_i$ is locally $O(\frac{1}{\eps}\log(\frac{1}{\eps})\cdot h(\eps))$-sparse, due to \Cref{lem:hub_bound}, $H'_\ell$ contains $O(\frac{1}{\eps}\log(\frac{1}{\eps})\cdot h(\eps)^2)$ hubs at distance at most $(2+\eps)r_i$ from~$B_v$.
 Moreover, whenever $\ell\geq i+\log_{1+\sigma}(\frac{4+5\eps}{2+4\eps})$, all hubs of $H'_\ell$ at distance at most $(2+\eps)r_i$ from~$B_v$ lie the ball $B_X(v,(2+4\eps)r_\ell)$, since $r_\ell=(1+\frac{\eps}{4+3\eps})^\ell$ and the radius of $B_v$ is $(2+4\eps)r_i$.
 Using the local $O(\frac{1}{\eps}\log(\frac{1}{\eps})\cdot h(\eps))$-sparsity of~$H_\ell$ and the hierarchy property, this means that if $j=i+\lceil\log_{1+\sigma}(\frac{4+5\eps}{2+4\eps})\rceil$, only $O(\frac{1}{\eps}\log(\frac{1}{\eps})\cdot h(\eps))$ hubs of $\bigcup_{\ell=j}^{L}H'_\ell=H_j$ are at distance at most $(2+\eps)r_i$ from~$B_v$.
 Given that $H_i=H_j\cup \bigcup_{\ell=i}^{j-1}H'_\ell$, the total number of hubs in $H_i$ at distance at most $(2+\eps)r_i$ from~$B_v$ can be upper bounded by

 where we used $\log_{1+\sigma}(\frac{4+5\eps}{2+4\eps})= O(\frac{1}{\eps}\log(\frac{1}{\eps}))$, similar to above.
 This concludes the proof. \end{proof}

 In order to compute solutions for the towns and the remaining instance, we define a special more structured type of solution.
 For this, in addition to a hub hierarchy we will also need a net hierarchy: let $N_0\supseteq N_1\supseteq \ldots \supseteq N_L$ be a hierarchy of nets of the given metric where each $N_i\subseteq X$ is an $\eps r_i$-net of $X$.
-We can compute such a hierarchy using the Gonzales order of $X$ \cite{Gon85}.\footnote{The Gonzales order of $X$ \cite{Gon85} is defined as follows: $x_1$ is chosen arbitrary. $x_2\in X$ is the farthest point from $x_1$, and in general $x_{i+1}$ is the farthest point from $\{x_1,\dots,x_i\}$.
-Observe that if $d_X(x_{i+1},\{x_1,\dots,x_i\})=\delta$, then $\{x_1,\dots,x_i\}$ is a $\delta$-net.
-In particular, the prefixes constitute a hierarchy of nets.} Our algorithm will compute a solution that is structured with respect to the hub and net hierarchies.
+We can compute such a hierarchy using the Gonzalez order of $X$ \cite{Gon85}.$^{\ref{foot:Gonzales}}$ Our algorithm will compute a solution that is structured with respect to the hub and net hierarchies.
 As a first step, we begin by making a solution \emph{net-respecting}, which means that for every connection $uz$ with $d_X(u,z)\in(r_i,r_{i+1}]$ it holds that $u,z\in N_i$.

 \begin{lemma} Given any walk $P$, in polynomial time we can compute a net-respecting walk $P^{N}$ visiting a superset of the nodes of $P$ with cost $w(P^{N})\leq (1+60\eps) w(P)$. \end{lemma} \begin{proof} We transfer the given walk $P$ to a net-respecting walk~$P^{N}$ following an argument similar in spirit to \cite{BGK16}.
 This will be done in a greedy manner, where in each iteration we fix the violating connection of maximal length.
 Specifically, while there is a connection~$uz$ with $d_X(u,z)\in(r_i,r_{i+1}]$ for which $u$ or $z$ does not belong to $N_i$, let $uz$ be such a connection of maximum length.
 Fix $c=16$, and let $u',z'\in N_{i+c}$ be the closest net points from the net $N_{i+c}$ to $u,z$ respectively.
 We will replace the connection $uz$ with the three connections $uu'$, $u'z'$, and $z'z$.
 First note that $u'z'$ is not a violating connection any longer.
 Indeed, as $N_{i+c}$ is an $\eps r_{i+c}$-net and $r_i=(1+\sigma)^i$,